 White backsplashes are a popular choice to pair with gray cabinets, but they aren’t the only option at your disposal.
 You could go a little darker and more dramatic with a black backsplash like this backsplash at Simply Kitchen USA.

-47. Gray Stain on Wooden Cabinetry
+Gray Stained Wooden Cabinetry

 You might associate gray kitchen cabinets with metal and plastic, but a softer look for gray cabinets that can go as well in farmhouse and rustic designs as it can in contemporary ones is a gray wood stain.

-Want gray kitchen cabinets but think that they’ll be overwhelming on every wall?
-Try adding a gray kitchen island complete with cabinets and do the rest of your cabinets in a neutral material, such as the light wood in these cabinets at Schrock.
+Ade a gray kitchen island complete with cabinets and do the rest of your cabinets in a neutral material, such as the light wood in these cabinets at Schrock.